bug-breeder/2FAir-v1/README.md

+# ⚠️ This Repository Has Been Archived

+This repository is an old and archived version of 2FAir.
+It served as a proof of concept (POC) before creating [2fair.app](https://2fair.app/).

 # 2FAir - Cloud Based Two-Factor Authentication Manager

 2FAir is a powerful and easy-to-use two-factor authentication (2FA) manager that helps you secure your accounts with OTP (One-Time Password) codes.
 Manage your 2FA codes, scan QR codes, and generate secure OTPs effortlessly with 2FAir.